 By identifying the specific sources that drive the most opportunities, you can guide your teams towards the channels that deliver the best quality leads and sales at the lowest possible cost.

-Without visibility across all lead sources, you lack insight into which touchpoints make up the most valuable leads and customers.
+Without visibility across all lead sources, you lack insight into which marketing touchpoints make up the most valuable leads and customers.

 By measuring specific lead sources in the CRM, you can track what channels to spend on and drive more qualified leads at a lower cost.